makerdao/simple-arbitrage-keeper/README.md

 It is simple in construction, utilizing the Oasis [REST Api](https://developer.makerdao.com/oasis/api/2/) and on-chain matching engine.
 It is also bounded by a single token pair and would increase its opportunity horizon and profitability if it evaluates all token pairs, overlapping across both exchanges.

-The `opportunity` is defined as the profit amount of the best arbitrage opporunity, which follows a simple call structure:
+The `opportunity` is defined as the profit amount of the best arbitrage opportunity, which follows a simple call structure:

 - Sell `entry_token` and buy `arb_token` on `start_exchange`
 - Sell `arb_token` and buy `entry_token` on `end_exchange`